 The Future of ABM: How AI and Machine Learning Are Transforming Account-Based Marketing in 2025

-The landscape of account-based marketing has shifted dramatically.
-Where marketers once relied on spreadsheets and intuition to identify high-value accounts, artificial intelligence now predicts which prospects will convert with startling accuracy.
+Marketers once relied on spreadsheets and intuition to identify high-value accounts.
+Now, artificial intelligence predicts which prospects will convert with startling accuracy.
 Where personalization meant inserting a company name into an email template, machine learning algorithms now craft hyper-targeted experiences that resonate with individual buying committee members at precisely the right moment in their journey.

 TABLE OF CONTENTS: